nest/nest-simulator/doc/htmldoc/neurons/neuron_types.rst

    .. grid-item:: Multi-compartment neurons
       :columns: 4

-      Neurons are subdivided into multiple compartments, like soma, dendrite, and axon, in which inputs can be received across all components.
+      Neurons are subdivided into multiple compartments that can represent different parts of the neuronal morphology, like soma, basal and apical dendrites.
+Inputs can be received in all compartments and are mediated across compartments via electric coupling.

       ..
 NEAT